albertattard/spring-boot-camp/docs/02-data/03-jpa.md

    }
    ```

    The `JpaContactUsService` require an instance of `OfficesRepository` which will be provided by Spring.

-Note that the above class, also takes advantage from Lombok's [`@AllArgsConstructor`](https://projectlombok.org/api/lombok/AllArgsConstructor.html) annotation.
+   {% include custom/note.html details="Note that the above class, also takes advantage from Lombok's <a href='https://projectlombok.org/api/lombok/AllArgsConstructor.html'><code>@AllArgsConstructor</code></a> annotation." %}

 1. Create the test